You Said, We Did: How Your Feedback Works in LLMVC

 There are several ways you can tell us what you think, whether it’s positive or negative: course evaluation forms, via student representatives at Staff-Student Liaison Committees, or directly to your course co-ordinator.
 Don’t wait if there is something you think we need to know.
 Your course co-ordinator will always be pleased to discuss the course with you, and how you are finding it.

-Here are some things we developed in 2016 through your feedback:
+Here are some things we developed in 2016 and 2017 through your feedback:

 - Course content refreshed, with new texts and primary materials introduced.